 To tackle agricultural challenges of today and tomorrow, Lantmännen has developmed a cultivation concept for grain with up to 20 percent lower climate impact, reduced environmental impact and that contributes to biodiversity.
 The cultivation concept Climate & Nature was launched in 2015 and is now used in cultivation by contracted farmers.
 The method can make a big difference since it decreases the environmental impact of products from conventional farming, which is about 90 percent of the Swedish market.

-Organic farming shows a way towards thriving food production without the use of crop protection.
+Organic farming shows a way towards thriving food production without the use of unnatural chemical crop protection.
 The organic farming demands more varied cultivation, which also contributes to biodiversity.
 Lantmännen stands behind a major part of the ecological grain on the Swedish market.
-The organic farming is therefore of big importance for Lantmännen's vision of a sustainable production of food from field to fork.
+The organic farming is therefore of big importance for Lantmännen's work towards a sustainable production of food from field to fork.

 Learn more about organic production below and about sustainable cultivation and its challenges here.